MTG/freesound/_docs/api/source/resources.rst

   }

-There are some request parameters that you can use to determine some of the contents of the sound list response.
+There are some extra request parameters that you can use to determine some of the contents of the sound list response.
 These parameters are ``page`` and ``page_size`` (to deal with pagination), and ``fields``, ``descriptors`` and ``normalized`` to deal with the sound information that is returned for every sound in the results.

 ======================  =========================  ======================